 About Wynwood Walls

-The Wynwood Walls was conceived by the renowned community revitalizor and placemaker Tony Goldman in 2009.
+The Wynwood Walls was conceived by the renowned community revitalizer and placemaker, the late Tony Goldman in 2009.
 He was looking for something big to transform the warehouse district of Wynwood, and he arrived at a simple idea: "Wynwood's large stock of warehouse buildings, all with no windows, would be my giant canvases to bring to them the greatest street art ever seen in one place."
 Starting with the 25th–26th Street complex of six separate buildings, his goal was to create a center where people could gravitate to and explore, and to develop the area's pedestrian potential.

-The Wynwood Walls became a major art statement with Tony's commitment to graffiti and street art, a genre that he believes is under appreciated and not respected historically.
+The Wynwood Walls became a major art statement with Tony's commitment to graffiti and street art, a genre that he believed was under appreciated and not respected historically.
 He wanted to give the movement more attention and more respect: "By presenting it in a way that has not been done before, I was able to expose the public to something they had only seen peripherally."
-Murals by renowned street artists have covered the walls of the Wynwood Walls complex since 2009, and to create more canvases and bring more artists to the project, Tony opened the Wynwood Doors in 2010 with 176 feet of roll-up storefront gates.
-The painted exteriors and interiors of the doors reveal a portrait gallery.
-Murals have also been commissioned for Outside the Walls through 2011, in key locations outside the park itself.
+In 2010, building on the momentum of the year before, Goldman Properties added 10 more artists to their roster of Walls.
+They opened the Wynwood Doors, Tony Goldman’s nod to traditional portrait galleries and expanded the mural program outside the Walls.

 The Wynwood Walls has brought the world's greatest artists working in the graffiti and street art genre to Miami.
 Jeffrey Deitch co-curated the first successful year of the project in 2009, collaborating with Tony before his appointment as museum director of MOCA Los Angeles.
-In 2010 and 2011 Tony selected the artists with the help of Goldman Properties Arts Manager Meghan Coleman, and Medvin Sobio of the Visual Arts Collective Viejas Del Mercado, alongside input from a network of artists, curators, and international experts in the street art genre.
 "We have strived for a diverse representation of both American and international artists that encompasses everything from the old school graffiti artists to the newest work being created around the world.
-The project has truly evolved into what my friend Jeffrey Deitch calls a Museum of the Streets," Tony summarizes.
+The project has truly evolved into what my friend Jeffrey Deitch calls a Museum of the Streets," Tony had summarized.

-From around the United States, Brazil, Belgium, Mexico, Portugal, Ukraine, Portugal, Greece, Spain, Germany, France, and Japan, the celebrated artists who have contributed to the Wynwood Walls include: Os Gemeos, Invader, Kenny Scharf, FUTURA 2000, Dearraindrop, FAILE, BÄST, Shepard Fairey, Aiko, Sego, Saner, Liqen, Nunca, Ben Jones, HOW & NOSM, Ryan McGinness, Jim Drain, Ara Peterson, Retna, Stelios Faitakis, Clare Rojas, The Date Farmers, avaf, ROA, Ron English, Jeff Soto, Logan Hicks, b., PHASE 2, Joe Grillo, COCO 144, Gaia, Vhils, Interesni Kazki, Neuzz, Swoon, Ben Wolf, David Ellis, Barry McGee, Brandon Opalka, and Friends With You, DALeast, Faith 47, Santiago Rubino, Daze, Krink, Momo, Miss Van, Lady Pink, Fafi, Sheryo, Kashink, Maya Hayuk and Lakwena.
+From around the United States, Brazil, Belgium, Mexico, Portugal, Ukraine, Portugal, Greece, Spain, Germany, France, England, Japan and Singapore, the celebrated artists who have contributed to the Wynwood Walls include: Os Gemeos, Invader, Kenny Scharf, FUTURA 2000, Dearraindrop, FAILE, BÄST, Shepard Fairey, Aiko, Sego, Saner, Liqen, Nunca, Ben Jones, HOW & NOSM, Ryan McGinness, Jim Drain, Ara Peterson, Retna, Stelios Faitakis, Clare Rojas, The Date Farmers, avaf, ROA, Ron English, Jeff Soto, Logan Hicks, b., PHASE 2, Joe Grillo, COCO 144, Gaia, Vhils, Interesni Kazki, Neuzz, Swoon, Ben Wolf, David Ellis, Barry McGee, Brandon Opalka, Friends With You, DALeast, Faith 47, Santiago Rubino, Daze, Krink, Momo, Miss Van, Lady Pink, Fafi, Sheryo, Kashink, Maya Hayuk and Lakwena.

 Wynwood Doors Artists

-In 2010, Tony Goldman added the Wynwood Doors to the lot adjacent to the Wynwood Walls complex.
-He turned a piece of land that was formerly a dump into a park with boulders and beautiful trees.
-On the blank back walls of a section of this land, he installed metal roll-down gates to break up the 100-foot total width (with two 30-foot side panels and a blacktop surface covering 3,000 square feet), thereby bringing more canvases to the mural project.
+In 2010, Goldman Properties added the Wynwood Doors to the lot adjacent to the Wynwood Walls complex.
+Tony Goldman turned a piece of land that was formerly a dump into a park with boulders and beautiful trees.
+On the blank back walls of a section of this land, he installed metal roll-down gates to break up the 100-foot total width, thereby bringing more canvases to the mural project.
 On the 15 gates and the walls underneath them, his idea was to feature smaller works by artists who don't necessarily work on a monumental scale, and to turn the public on to more of the language of the graffiti and street art movement.

 Outside The Walls Artists